pastor scholar program

 This program is available by application only to those who show sufficient preparation and interest to carry out the work of the class.
 Pastor scholars will usually have a masters degree or its equivalent.

-Pastor scholars can earn up to four CEU’s per course for their regular participation.
+Pastor scholars can earn up to three CEU’s per course for their regular participation.
 Academic credit may not be gained, earned, or accrued.
 Courses taken as a pastor scholar cannot be applied to a degree program and do not appear on a BU transcript.
 At the satisfactory completion of all program requirements for that course, pastor scholars receive a certificate of completion attesting to the CEUs they have earned.
 The Pastor Scholar program is an invitation to a community of learning, not a degree program.

 Interested pastors, counselors, denominational staff, Christian educators, and other church professionals are invited to apply.
 Students who were not in good academic or financial standing with Boston University School of Theology, who are currently on leave of absence from the school, who have withdrawn themselves, or who have been withdrawn by the School of Theology in prior semesters are not eligible without approval from the Associate Dean of Academic Affairs.